JaydenNikifork/MultithreadedCompressor/README.md

 ##### Decompression

-Decompression works the same way as compression, apart from a few key differences.
+Decompression works the same way as compression apart from a few key differences.
 Firstly, we use a different file partitioning algorithm.
 Since the compressed file was written with compressed Chunks, we cannot use the same fixed-sized Chunk partitioning.
 Now, we use the fixed-sized